Akhmetov-VA/Datasets/README.md

 # Datasets
-Collection of datasets for work
+Collection of datasets for AutoML testing